emilyxia/DCNN_dog_breed_classifier/README.md

 This link https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip provides the images for human and can be used to train a human face detector.

 This link https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip provides the images for dog and can be used to trainning of dog related model .

+2. Model training
+The models are built upon PyTorch and was trained using GPU acceleration.